How publishers promote subscription conversions with user needs

 Lack of time and resources in editorial offices, news fatigue and reader dissatisfaction - publishers are facing complex challenges these days.
 The user needs model explains why people consume news.
 User needs represent a promising application for publishers to create content that interests readers, thereby strengthening reader loyalty and being economically successful.

-For a growing number of people, especially younger generations, it is not enough just to be informed by the news.
+For a growing number of people, especially younger generations, it is not enough to just be informed by the news.
 They feel overwhelmed by the flood of news and instead want added value, the need for understanding or problem-solving approaches.
 This is a major challenge for publishers, which is often compounded by a lack of time and resources and an increased workload.
 The user needs model illustrates why people consume news - and is therefore of great interest to publishers.
 In today's world, it is particularly important to understand which stories and topics are of interest to target groups and lead to subscription conversions, page views, engagement and more.

 User needs model: background